Whether you are heading to the mountains for a quick hike or for weeks at a time, you need to make sure you have the right gear.

 Osprey has been my go to for years, and for good reason.
 Their durability and design makes their bags perfect for hiking or traveling, and most importantly they are super comfortable.
 The Osprey Aether is my highest recommendation.
-Be careful on Amazon, a lot of the Aether’s are overpriced.
-The links below are the best price on Aether bags for 2018.
+Be careful on Amazon, a lot of the Aether's are overpriced.
+The links below are the latest price on Aether bags for 2018.

 Best ultralight backpack